ONLINE HERBAL IMMERSION PROGRAM

 However, we do encourage sharing your course materials with your children ages 13 and up.
 We want to nurture the next generation of plant lovers and gardeners.
 This is a great program for homeschooling families with older children and teenagers interested in plants.
 If you wish to share the course with your children, be sure to watch our sample videos and lesson plans to gauge the level of instruction before enrolling.
 Please contact the school for more details if you wish to use this program for your homeschooling curriculum.

 When you enroll, you will receive a list of the kitchen supplies used in most of the recipes and garden tools you will need for cultivating your herb garden.
 These include items you may already own, such as assorted Mason jars, an electronic scale, stainless steel funnels and labels, pruners, shovels, garden gloves, etc. How much you spend on ingredients and materials will differ, depending on how prolific you are with the recipes and what tools and ingredients you already own.
 We estimate you might spend anywhere from $200 to $600 depending on these factors.
-For the first year you’re enrolled in the course, you’ll receive a one-time 15% discount off medicine making supplies at Villager’s urban homestead supply store.
+You’ll also enjoy discounts from some of our favorite suppliers for the period of your enrollment—you’ll have access to these discount codes as soon as you enroll.
 Note that you have two and a half years to ask us questions, but the course is yours for life, so you can spread out your purchases to suit your budget.

 Hands-down, the biggest difference is our plant-centered approach and emphasis on cultivation and homemade medicines.
 We practice and teach a combination of bioregional and DIY herbal medicine.
 In addition, we provide a wealth of detailed, hands-on video instruction that is not found in other programs.